Follow TV Tropes

 • While hints of weirdness and something darker under the surface scattered the comics for a while, pages 32-35 cement the larger story with Barney and Scoob fighting for the first time, along with Scoob using the power of Ballyhoo.

-• Chapter 74 is a MASSIVE one, revealing both the identity of a newly-freed Commander One, that being Mickey Mouse himself (who has red eyes and Eye Streamers in a black and white comic), and the fake "Mick" who's been working to free him this whole time, who turns out to be another Shag.
+• Chapter 74 is a MASSIVE one, revealing both a newly-freed Commander One to be Mickey Mouse himself (with red eyes and Magical Eye Streamers in a black-and-white comic), and the fake "Mick" who's been working to free him this whole time to be another Shag.

 • The end of Part One has the crew leaving their ship, watching it explode, and then flying away to parts unknown.